jotron-as/CPP-Parsing-Combinators/README.md

 ```

 ## Combinators and types
+Below is a short reference.
+If it doesn't provide enough details,
-For more info, consult the source.
-It's only one file and it isn't long.
+you can consult the source.
+It's only one file and it isn't long!

 ### Types and results